 Particulars of Loans Guarantees or Investments

-No loan guarantee or investmentmade by your Company under Section 186 of the Companies Act 2013.
+During the year 2017-18 there was no loan guarantee or investmentmade by your Company under Section 186 of the Companies Act 2013.

 Particulars of Contracts or Arrangements made with Related Parties

-188 of the Companies Act 2013 as suchannexure AOC is not furnished.
-There were nomaterially were in conflict with the interest of the Company.significant The Board hasapproved a Policy on Materiality of Related Party transactions and Dealing with RelatedParty transactions which is available on the Company website.
+During the financial year no transactions were entered into withRelated Parties as defined under the Companies Act 2013 and Regulation 53(f) and Para Aof Schedule V of the SEBI (Listing Obligations and Disclosure Requirements) Regulations2015 which attract the provisions of Section 188 of the Companies Act 2013 as suchannexure AOC is not furnished.
+There were no materially significant transactions withrelated parties which were in conPict with the interest of the Company.
+The Board hasapproved a Policy on Materiality of Related Party transactions and dealing with RelatedParty transactions which is available on the Company website.

 Material Changes and Commitments if any affecting Financial Position

 1) The Board at its meeting held on May 22 2018 approved the TechnoEconomic Feasibility Report for forward and backward integration projects at Blast FurnaceUnit Mangalore at an estimated project cost of Rs.843.90 crores.
 The Detailed ProjectReport is under preparation and the same is subject to necessary approval of CentralGovernment.

 2) The Board at its meeting held on May 22 2018 approved the TechnoEconomic Feasibility Report for setting up of 2 MTPA pellet plant on Joint Venture basiswith M/s Rashtriya Ispat Nigam Limited at their premises at Vishakhapatnam.
 The projectinvolved capital investment of Rs.996 crores and is subject to necessary approval ofCentral Government.

 Management Discussion and Analysis